NebraZKP/upa/examples/demo-app/core/README.md

 $ demo-app deploy --keyfile <keyfile-path>
 ```

-which will create a `demo-app.instance` file in the current directory.
+which will create a `demo-app.instance.json` file in the current directory.
-Clients interacting with this deployment will need the `upa.instance` and
+Clients interacting with this deployment will need the `upa.instance.json` and
-`demo-app.instance` files.
+`demo-app.instance.json` files.

 > Note: some parameters can be specified via a `.env` file for convenience.
 See `--help`.